Simulating Hard Attention Using Soft Attention: Introduction

-We are interested in simulations of hard attention that are \emph{general} -- that is, for a class of hard attention transformers, not just for a particular language -- and \emph{parameter-uniform}, that is, the number and values of the parameters do not depend on the input length $n$.
+In this paper, we contribute new results that help to answer the question: \emph{Under what conditions can soft attention simulate hard attention?} We are interested in simulations of hard attention that are \emph{general} -- that is, for a class of hard attention transformers, not just for a particular language -- and \emph{parameter-uniform}, that is, the number and values of the parameters do not depend on the input length $n$.
 This ensures that the same model and parameters can be used for arbitrary $n$.

-A key limitation of soft attention \citep[Lemma 5]{hahn-2020-theoretical} is that in a transformer with \begin{enumerate*}[label=(\arabic*),afterlabel={},itemjoin={\ }] \item scaled dot-product, softmax attention, \item parameters whose number and values do not depend on $n$, \item Lipschitz-continuous position-wise operations, and \item bounded position embeddings, a change in one input symbol results in only an $O(1/n)$ change in any other output activation. \end{enumerate*} All nontrivial discrete tasks have the property that changing a single symbol of the input may change an output symbol; an example of a task where changing a single symbol \emph{always} changes the output is \prob{Parity} (deciding whether the number of $1$'s in a string is odd).
+However, a result of \citet[Lemma 5]{hahn-2020-theoretical} stands in the way.
+If a transformer has \begin{enumerate*}[label=(\arabic*),afterlabel={},itemjoin={\ }] \item soft attention, \item parameters whose number and values do not depend on $n$, \item Lipschitz-continuous position-wise operations, and \item bounded position embeddings (PEs), \end{enumerate*} then a change in one input symbol results in only an $O(1/n)$ change in any output activation.
+This is in contrast to $\AHAT$s, where a change in one input symbol can result in a $\Theta(1)$ change in an output activation.

-\citet{chiang-cholak-2022-overcoming} constructed a $\SMAT$ for \prob{Parity}, but as $n$ increases, the gap between the output for acceptance and rejection approaches~$0$, as it must.
-However, this is a problem for generality: If the outputs of one module are separated by a vanishing gap, and another module expects inputs that are symbol-embeddings (which are separated by a distance in $\Omega(1)$), then the two modules cannot be composed.
+Why is this property important?
+For example, \citet{chiang-cholak-2022-overcoming} construct a $\SMAT$ for \prob{Parity} (deciding whether the number of $1$'s in a string is odd), but as $n$ increases, the gap between the output for acceptance and rejection approaches~$0$, as it must.
+However, this is a problem for composability: If one module has discrete output values that are separated by $O(1/n)$, and another module expects discrete inputs that are separated by $\Theta(1)$, then the two modules cannot be composed.